 The Newark Museum Family Day – Newark

-Visit the Newark Museum from noon – 5pm to celebrate freedom and community while learning about the life and legacy of Dr. King.
-The museum will host activities for all ages, including film screenings, performances, and hands-on art and science programs.
+Visit the Newark Museum from noon – 4pm to celebrate freedom and community while learning about the life and legacy of Dr. King.
+The museum will host activities for all ages, including film screenings, performances, and hands-on art and interactive tours.

 Fanwood and Scotch Plains Martin Luther King Day of Service – Various locations